What is an Electric Valve?

 Butterfly Valves: Because of their compact design and modulating capabilities, electrically actuated butterfly valves are widely used in HVAC systems, food and beverage industries, and water distribution networks to control the flow of liquids, gases, and slurries.

-Gate Valves: Electrically actuated gate valves are used where a straight-line flow of fluid with minimum restriction is needed.
-They are commonly used in the oil and gas industry, wastewater management systems, and other large-scale industrial applications.
+Gate Valves: Electrically actuated gate valves are used where a straight-line fluid flow with minimum restriction is needed.
+They are commonly used in the oil and gas, wastewater management systems, and other large-scale industrial applications.

 Globe Valves: With their superior throttling capabilities, electrically actuated globe valves are mainly used in applications requiring precise flow regulation, such as power plants, steam distribution systems, and chemical processing units.